MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 ## 3D content and media cannot be renamed or deleted after uploading

 At this time, we do not support renaming or deleting 3D content and media once they have been uploaded to the server.
-While it’s possible to rename them in Dynamics 365, doing so can have unintended consequences on any guides that use this content.
+While it’s possible to rename them in [!include[pn-dyn-365](../includes/pn-dyn-365.md)], doing so can have unintended consequences on any guides that use this content.

 ## 3D content and media will be overwritten if you upload new content with the same name